“An Invitation To A Better Sound” ™

 Vintage mouthpieces and many other modern mouthpieces I’ve played don’t offer as much of a variety in tonal colors even with reed changes, so I wanted to make sure that mine did.
 You need to be aware of this and have fun “fine-tuning” what you want to get from my mouthpieces.
 This may be a new concept for you, as I have discovered many people don’t know about this stuff.

 Reed choice and ligature choice can really take care of brighter/darker variances on my mouthpieces to a far greater extent than many people realize.
 Try different strengths of reeds, different brands and cuts, and try different ligatures.
 You’ll be amazed at how easy it is to alter your sound brighter/darker by a very large degree, based on reeds and ligatures alone.
-My facings are so efficient, that even if you play a 2 1/2 reed on your 8 tip rubber mouthpiece, you may find that a 3 reed works fantastic on mine.
-(You may enjoy a 2 1/2 still—but you need to be open to all the sizes, cuts, and brands out there).
+My facings are so efficient and you need to be open to reeds in all the sizes, cuts, and brands out there).
 With all the reed companies out there, it’s like a great big buffet—so go have some fun with reeds again!